benc-uk/kube-workshop/08-helm-ingress/readme.md

 The next thing is to configure the ingress by [creating an _Ingress_ resource](https://kubernetes.io/docs/concepts/services-networking/ingress/).
-This can be a fairly complex resource to set-up, but it boils down to a set of HTTP path mappings (routes) and which backend service should serve them, here is the completed manifest file:
+This can be a fairly complex resource to set-up, but it boils down to a set of HTTP path mappings (routes) and which backend service should serve them.
+Here is the completed manifest file:

 <details markdown="1">
 <summary>Click here for the Ingress YAML</summary>